rocket2guns/StationeersDedicatedServerGuide/README.md

 ~/.steam/debian-installation/steamapps/common/Stationeers Dedicated Server
 ```

+## Unity Commands

+You can also use Unity's commands line arguments list [here](https://docs.unity3d.com/Manual/CommandLineArguments.html)

+### Log File

+Most notable is `-logFile`

+Specify where Unity writes the Editor or Windows/Linux/OSX standalone log file.
+To output to the console, specify - for the path name.
+On Windows, use `-logfile - <pathname>` to direct the output to `stdout`, which by default is not the console.

+Using this also means you can not input into the console.
+So saving can only be done via autosave.
+This will be improved in future when we add something like RCON.

 ## Commands

 All commands prefixed with a `-` are a launch command, most of which can also be used during runtime as well.